Job Prospects... At a glance

 Immigration NZ, skill shortage list: skillshortages.immigration.govt.nz

-Until 2013, the growth in security worker vacancies closely matched the average for all occupations.
-Since then, security-worker vacancy numbers have grown much faster than the average for all occupations, perhaps reflecting a recent rising demand for these workers.
+The number of vacancies for security workers has grown much faster than the average for all occupations, perhaps reflecting a recent rising demand for these workers.

 Jobs advertised chart

 Security worker vacancies are advertised through public media such as the Trade Me Jobs and Seek websites.

 Security workers can aspire to senior positions within security companies, and can manage other security workers.
 They can go into special security work, for example, security around important events.
 In some security worker roles (for example, security consultants, private investigators), a relatively high proportion of workers are self-employed.

 The following occupations are related roles or alternative titles.
 Some of the roles may require a higher level of skill than entry-level security workers.

 More information on security workers is available on the Careers New Zealand website and through the "Just the Job" video.